Guess and check 1

 5. Exercise for 10 minutes everyday

-7. Quit twitter, netflix, HN, reddit, news after being addicted to them for 6 months
+7. Quit twitter, netflix, HN, reddit, news after being addicted to them for 6 months of doom scrolling.

 I guess I am finally old.